louzhixian/louzhixian.github.io/content/posts/crypto-ux-security/index.en.md

 Here's my thesis: The solution isn't better phishing warnings or more simulation features.
 It's removing the attack surface altogether.

-The most vulnerable part of crypto's stack is the interface layer—websites, domains, browser extensions.
+The most vulnerable part of crypto's stack is the interface layer, such as websites, domains, browser extensions.
 Every phishing attack, every wallet drainer, every approval scam flows through this layer.
 It's where users make decisions based on deceptive UI.
 It's where trust gets manufactured and exploited.

 What if we just... skipped it?